 The full working version of Sol-20 ($2129) was introduced in August 1976 at the Personal Computing Show in Atlantic City, and it became the hit of the show.

 SOL-20 became known as the most reliable machine on the market.
 By 1977, it was the dominant personal computer in the industry.
-It was in production until 1979, and over10000 of the sol computers were produced (some 5000 as kits, some 5000 as pre-builts).
+It was in production until 1979, and over10,000 Sol computers were produced (some 5000 as kits, some 5000 as pre-builts).

 Unfortunately, Sol-20 is no longer available in the market today.
 It was discontinued in 1979, as newly introduced computers such as Apple II hit the market.